Vinaynagineni/Vinaynagineni/README.md

 - 👋 Hi, I’m @Vinaynagineni
 - 👀 I’m interested in fresher openings
-- 🌱 I’m currently learning python
+- 🌱 I’m donr certification on python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me vinaysayz98@gmail.com